Observer Design Pattern

 • Sometimes, observers need some additional details to implement the update method.
 For this, the subject can provide those details as an argument to the update method.
 If required, the subject can pass itself as an argument and let the observer fetch any required data directly using the get method of the subject.

-• Inside the client code, we create subject and observer objects separately and then register observers to receive updates whenever any state change happens.
+• Inside the client code, we create subject and observer objects and then register observers to receive updates whenever any state change happens.

 Suppose our goal is to implement a weather monitoring system where we want to notify various displays whenever the weather conditions (temperature, humidity, and barometric pressure) change.

-• All these displays should be updated in real-time as we acquire the most recent measurements of the weather conditions.
+• Suppose we have three different displays to show current conditions, weather statistics, and a simple forecast.
+All these displays should update in real-time as we acquire the most recent measurements of the weather conditions.

 Solution using observer pattern